 At Taylor Mill, Special Education team PLCs are held weekly to review student data.
 Teachers and administrators are monitoring data on CFAs and District Common Assessments in weekly PLCs.
-Schoolwide Common Assessment data is reviewed in PLC Task Group (monthly) and Reading data is reviewed in Literacy Task Group (monthly).
+Schoolwide Common Assessment data is reviewed in PLC Task Group (monthly) and Math data is reviewed in Math Task Group (monthly).
 Data review of student progress and next steps occur at Special Education Team PLCs (monthly) with special education teachers and administrators.
 Special Education teachers track student progress using a data dashboard tracking progress on their IEP goals as well as their progress on common assessments.

-All of these activities led us to determine that there was a need to develop a task group to focus on our whole school next steps in math.
+All of these activities gave us a more clear understanding of our current numeracy practices.
+An area of concern that consistently appeared throughout the school year was students struggling with number and operations.
 A new Math Task Group was formed last year and work was started on reviewing instructional resources while beginning to look at data to see trends.
 This new task group created math schoolwide activities promoting student fact fluency.
-They also researched programs that would provide us with a math diagnostic to use dig deeper into student deficits in math.
 The team decided that IXL would provide us with a diagnostic tool as well as progress monitoring tools to monitor student progress based on their individual diagnostic.
-Teachers will receive training this school year on how to best implement the program to see growth in students based on their individual paths in the program targeting their skill deficits in math.
+Teachers received training last school year on how to best implement the program to see growth in students based on their individual paths in the program targeting their skill deficits in math and how to use Group Jams to monitor student progress in real time.
+The IXL Diagnostic was used three times during the school year to monitor student progress and make instructional decisions.
+We added a new small group intervention program, Bridges, to help support students struggling with number sense and place value concepts.
+Select teachers received training on how to implement Bridges and used it for small group interventions.
+Realizing the importance of reviewing concepts to keep them fresh for students, this school year started with teachers working on intentional planning of spiral reviews of math concepts at all grade levels.

-Goal 4: We will collaborate to ensure that 100% of students taking the ACCESS for EL students show growth from the previous year on the annual assessment by 2025.
+Goal 4: We will collaborate to ensure that 100% of students taking the ACCESS for EL students show growth from the previous year on the annual assessment by 2026.

-Objective 1: We will collaborate to increase EL students reading proficiency on the annual ACCESS Reading assessment from the previous year to have 100% of students showing growth on their Scale Score.
+Objective 1: We will collaborate to increase EL students Reading Proficiency on the annual ACCESS Reading assessment from the previous year to have 100% of students showing growth on their Scale Score.

-2023 ACCESS Reading Assessment scores showed 100% students showing growth on their Scale Score.
+2024 ACCESS Reading Assessment scores showed 100% students showing growth on their Scale Score.

-Teachers at Taylor MIII Elementary receive ongoing, job-embedded PD in the area of Cycle of Quality Instruction and teachers are given feedback on monthly walkthroughs by administrators and district leadership.
-The monitoring of walk through feedback for trends by administrators is done monthly and teachers are provided support through embedded professional development to address the trends (specifically students working cooperatively to process ideas and teachers adjusting instruction based on the student products).
+Teachers at Taylor Mill Elementary receive ongoing, job-embedded PD in the area of Cycle of Quality Instruction and teachers are given feedback on monthly walkthroughs by administrators and district leadership.
+The monitoring of walkthrough feedback for trends by administrators is done monthly and teachers are provided support through embedded professional development to address the trends (specifically students working cooperatively to process ideas and teachers adjusting instruction based on the student products).
 Teachers make lesson planning adjustments during weekly PLCs, monitored by teachers and administrators based on the results of the student work analysis in weekly PLCs by teachers and administrators.
-At Taylor Mill, MTSS PLCs are held every 6-8 weeks for Tier III and every 8-10 weeks for Tier II, where data is monitored by Administrators, Teachers, MTSS team (Classroom, Interventionists, Special Ed teachers, School Psychologist).
+At Taylor Mill, MTSS PLCs are held every 6-8 weeks for Tier III and every 8-10 weeks for Tier II, where data is monitored by Administrators.
+Teachers, MTSS team (Classroom, Interventionists, Special Ed teachers, School Psychologist).
 Adjustments are made to student interventions based on the progress they are making.
 Teachers and administrators are monitoring data on weekly CFAs and District Common Assessments in weekly PLCs.
-Schoolwide

-Common Assessment data is reviewed in PLC Task Group (monthly) and Reading data is reviewed in Literacy Task Group (monthly).
+Schoolwide Common Assessment data is reviewed in PLC Task Group (monthly) and Reading data is reviewed in Literacy Task Group (monthly).